Neil Young: Continued work with Crazy Horse and forming the Chrome Hearts (2020s)

+The Chrome Hearts

 In late 2024, Young began playing with a new backing band, the Chrome Hearts.
 The band consists of Promise of the Real members Micah Nelson (guitar), Corey McCormick (bass), and Anthony Logerfo (drums), and organist Spooner Oldham.
-They released their debut single, "big change", in January 2025, with producer John Hanlon calling the song "in your face loud irreverent rock’n’roll paint splatter on the canvas in the vein of a Jackson Pollack [sic] painting."
-The song was featured on the album Talkin to the Trees, released several months later on June 13, 2025 as his debut album with the Chrome Hearts.
+They released their debut single, "Big Change", in January 2025, with producer John Hanlon calling the song "in your face loud irreverent rock'n'roll paint splatter on the canvas in the vein of a Jackson Pollack [sic] painting."
+The song was featured on the album Talkin to the Trees, credited to Neil Young and the Chrome Hearts, and was released several months later on June 13, 2025 as the band's debut album.
 The album's second single, "Let's Roll Again", was released on May 2, 2025 and takes a direct shot at Elon Musk and Tesla, Inc.

-Young provides guest vocals on the song “My Plane Leaves Tomorrow (Au Revoir)” from The Beach Boys' Al Jardine's 2025 EP, Islands in the Sun.
-Red Hot Chili Peppers bass guitarist Flea also performs trumpet on the song.

 On June 28, 2025, Young headlined at the Glastonbury Festival, with the set being broadcast live by the BBC, after an initial embargo placed by Young.
 Alexis Petridis of The Guardian said of the band, "They may well be the best backing band Young has assembled since Crazy Horse, their sound simultaneously tumultuous and lumbering and heavily distorted."

-Neil Young’s "Big Crime" premiered with the Chrome Hearts on August 27, 2025, at Chicago’s Huntington Bank Pavilion, directly targeting Donald Trump’s deployment of National Guard troops and federal agents in Washington, D.C.
-With lyrics proclaiming “There’s big crime in D.C. at the White House,” “Don’t want soldiers on our streets,” and “Got to get the fascists out, got to clean the White House out,” the song combines Young’s signature protest rock style with explicit criticism of government overreach and the political climate, continuing his long legacy of using music as a platform for social and political commentary.
+Neil Young's "Big Crime" premiered with the Chrome Hearts on August 27, 2025, at Chicago's Huntington Bank Pavilion, directly targeting Donald Trump's deployment of National Guard troops and federal agents in Washington, D.C.
+With lyrics proclaiming "There's big crime in D.C. at the White House", "Don't want soldiers on our streets", and "Got to get the fascists out, got to clean the White House out", the song combines Young's signature protest rock style with explicit criticism of government overreach and the political climate, continuing his long legacy of using music as a platform for social and political commentary.